zaanposni/zaanposni/README.md

 - 👯 I’m looking to collaborate on ...

-Projects related to GitHub, Discord, CLIs or Gaming
+Projects related to GitHub, Discord, CLIs or organizational Apps

 - 📚 Latest Blog Posts ...